nastye/wow-keys-db/README.md

 ### install

-extract archive into subfolder of your accounts savedvariables folder i.e. D:\games\World of Warcraft\_retail_\WTF\Account\401500458#1\SavedVariables\post-savedinstances right click install.bat, run as administrator hope keys show up on keys.nastye.xyz
+#### windows

+move files wherever you want them to live, make sure executable, install.bat and config.ini are hand-in-hand like a happy little family. double-check config.ini values. run install.bat as admin. hope keys show up at `server_url` configured in config.ini.